-Even since I started writing Bash script, I always use [[, the double square brackets, never the single one version unless compatibility has to be taken into account.
+Even since I started writing Bash script, I always use [[ for if conditional statement, the double square brackets, never the single one version unless compatibility has to be taken into account.
 Why did I choose it?
 It’s because I read [[ is faster.
 I’ve never tried to confirm it by myself, although I do know that [ is a type of shell builtin command and [[ is type of shell keyword, and [ is equivalent to test, which is also a builtin command in Bash for very long time.1

 From time to time, I often see people still using [ even in the script with a few Bash-only syntaxes or features.
 They are clearly not writing with compatibility as a requirement.
 If I have a chance, then I would probably advise the coder to change to [[.
 I had done so a few times in the past.

-However, I never see the numbers, so here they are:
+However, I never see the numbers, so I used the following to test:

 If you are new to Bash, just use [[.